jiva-ai/mosaic/SECURITY.md

    - For production environments, consider using certificates from a trusted CA
    - Self-signed certificates are suitable for development and internal networks
    - Ensure proper certificate chain validation in your applications
+   - **Always verify SSL is enabled** by checking startup logs for successful SSL validation messages

 ### File Permissions (Linux/macOS)